 COUNTRY DESCRIPTION: Angola is a large, developing country in southwest central Africa.
 The capital city is Luanda.
 Portuguese, the official language, is widely-spoken throughout the country.
+English is not commonly used.
 Despite its extensive oil and mineral reserves and arable land suitable for large-scale production of numerous crops, Angola has some of the world's lowest social development indicators.
 Development was severely restricted by a 27-year civil war that broke out upon independence in 1975 and destroyed most of the country's infrastructure.
 Since the war ended in 2002, the economy grew at a double-digit annual rate until the global financial crisis undercut oil revenue.
 Although the government continues extensive infrastructure reconstruction and development projects, Angola still faces challenges with its infrastructure and with providing government services, especially in basic social services, aviation and travel safety, accommodations and communications.
 Tourism facilities, particularly outside the capital of Luanda, are often rudimentary.
-Portuguese is the official language; English is not commonly used.
-Read more about U.S. relations with Angola.
+Read the Department of State’s fact sheet on Angola for additional information on U.S – Angola relations.

 SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Angola, please tell our Embassy about your trip.
-If you check in, we can keep you up to date with important safety and security announcements.
-Enrolling will also help your friends and family contact you in an emergency.
-Here’s the link to the Smart Traveler Enrollment Program (STEP).
+If enroll in the Smart Traveler Enrollment Program, we can keep you up to date with important safety and security announcements.
+It will also help your friends and family contact you in an emergency.

 U.S. Embassy Luanda

 Rua Houari Boumedienne #32